FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 There's also an impersonation option, which allows users to "take on" the identity of other users, to test access or otherwise troubleshoot.

 Once users are authenticated, information about them, such as username, group, and resources requested, is available to [Kubernetes authorizers](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).
-These are again well documented, but support the following methods of determining access to partcular resources:
+These are again well documented, but support the following methods of determining access to particular resources:

 * ABAC: where policies are combined and evaluated
 * RBAC: where roles associated with the user control access